fuwu99/primrose-pokemeow/README.md

 It's the game's fault for being boring, instead of spending precious hours of my time on the pointless bot I can just automate all of them.
 I'm only releasing this trying to find my way out of the game, but Ive gotta ruin the whole playerbase first.

 ## Authors
-Click on the link to get my profile.
 ##### [vanta#0099]()
 ##### [suicao#7766]()